How to get involved as an Arizona resident!

 Thank you for your interest in volunteering with us!
 The ongoing work of No More Deaths depends on a strong network of local volunteers, who organize, plan, support, and lead all aspects of our projects.
 Here are some ways to get involved, whether you live in Arizona all year round or for part of the year.

 We have many different working groups within No More Deaths that are seeking volunteers to sustain the work that we do.
 Please see the opportunities below for what most aligns with your interests and abilities.
-After getting an idea of where you would like to volunteer, please fill out our local volunteer application to come to a volunteer training.
-(Note: volunteer applications in Spanish are coming soon!)

 What we do: No More Deaths maintains a year-round humanitarian presence in the deserts of southwestern Arizona.
 We work in the remote corridors into which migration has been pushed, hiking the trails and leaving water, food, socks, blankets, and other supplies.
 Under the direction of our medical team, volunteers provide emergency first-aid treatment to individuals in distress.